 For the past ten years Linda has been creating multimedia work while continuing to compose music for the concert hall.
 Her works Murderous Little World, All Caps No Space and Identity Theft have been performed in North America to critical acclaim.

 In 2017, she received the Davidson Award from the Victoria Symphony Orchestra in Canada.
 She also received a multiyear grant from the Canada Council for the Arts to research and create.
-Her project titled “Live Structures” will unfold over the next two years in partnership with SIAT at Simon Fraser University in Vancouver and Matralab at Concordia University in Montreal.
+Her project titled “Live Structures” will unfold over the next two years in partnership with Matralab at Concordia University in Montreal.
 Bouchard was invited to lecture on her research at the Melbourne Tenor Conference in July 2019.
 She has been invited to give a lecture at the German Society for Music Theory conference from October 4-6, 2019 at the Zurich University for the Arts.
 You can read her published paper on the Tenor website here.